-The $\overline{POR}$ pin is an open-drain output which pulls low when either regulator is out of regulation.
-When both output voltages are above -8.5% of regulation, a timer is started which releases $\overline{POR}$ after $2^{18}$ clock cycles (about 117ms).
+The POR pin is an open-drain output which pulls low when either regulator is out of regulation.
+When both output voltages are within ±8.5% of regulation, a timer is started which releases POR after 216 clock cycles (about 29ms).
 This delay can be significantly longer in Burst Mode operation with low load currents, since the clock cycles only occur during a burst and there could be milliseconds of time between bursts.
-This can be bypassed by tying the $\overline{POR}$ output to the MODE/SYNC input, to force pulse-skipping mode during a reset.
-In addition, if the output voltage faults during Burst Mode sleep, $\overline{POR}$ could have a slight delay for an undervoltage output condition.
+This can be bypassed by tying the POR output to the MODE/SYNC input, to force pulse-skipping mode during a reset.
+In addition, if the output voltage faults during Burst Mode sleep, POR could have a slight delay for an undervoltage output condition and may not respond to an overvoltage output.
 This can be avoided by using pulse-skipping mode instead.
-When either channel is shut down, the $\overline{POR}$ output is pulled low, since one or both of the channels are not in regulation.
+When either channel is shut down, the \overline{POR} output is pulled low, since one or both of the channels are not in regulation.

-Mode Selection and Frequency Synchronization
+Mode Selection & Frequency Synchronization

 The MODE/SYNC pin is a multipurpose pin which provides mode selection and frequency synchronization.
-Connecting this pin to $V{\text{IN}}$ enables Burst Mode operation, which provides the best low current efficiency at the cost of a higher output voltage ripple.
+Connecting this pin to $V{\rm IN}$ enables Burst Mode operation, which provides the best low current efficiency at the cost of a higher output voltage ripple.
 Connecting this pin to ground selects pulse-skipping mode, which provides the lowest output ripple, at the cost of low current efficiency.

-The LTC3548 can also be synchronized to another LTC3548 by the MODE/SYNC pin.
+The LTC3407-4 can also be synchronized to an external 2.25MHz clock signal (such as the SW pin on another LTC3407-4) by the MODE/SYNC pin.
 During synchronization, the mode is set to pulse-skipping and the top switch turn-on is synchronized to the rising edge of the external clock.